Zulelee/Learning/ReactJS.md

 + If we want to return 2 elements together then wrap them in a div and return the div
 + better way is to return the fragment.
 + In javascript the result of (true && 'text') is text and (false && 'text') is false
++ We can reuse of components with different inputs using props or properties.
++ Instead of defining variables inside a component we should be able to pass them as parameters or inputs to the components using props or properties.
+Similarly for heading and other elements as well in order to make our components reusable.
++